The impacts of rainforest deforestation in Malaysia

 Global Warming

 The Malaysian rainforest is significant at a global level.
-Carbon dioxide in the atmosphere is absorbed by the tree canopy.
+The tree canopy absorbs carbon dioxide in the atmosphere.
 As soon as trees are felled, this stops, and more carbon dioxide remains in the atmosphere.
 Carbon dioxide is also released when fire is used to clear the rainforest.
 In these ways, deforestation is a major contributor to climate change.

 Loss of Biodiversity

-Biodiversity is the variety of plant and animal life in the world or in a particular habitat.
+Biodiversity is the variety of plant and animal life in the world or a particular habitat.
 Rainforests are the most biodiverse ecosystems on the planet.
-Clearing the rainforest means biodiversity will be reduced and individual species can become endangered or possibly extinct.
+Clearing the rainforest means reduced biodiversity, and individual species can become endangered or extinct.

-Species richness surveys in Malaysia show that there is a 34.9% reduction in species richness in oil palm compared to forest habitats, and 79.6% of the species found in forest habitats were not found in oil palm habitats.
+Species richness surveys in Malaysia show a 34.9% reduction in species richness in oil palm compared to forest habitats, and 79.6% of the species found in forest habitats were not found in oil palm habitats.

-Species at risk in the Malaysian rainforest include Pygmy Elephants, Orangutans, Sumatran Rhino and Malayan Tigers all of which are endangered.
+Species at risk in the Malaysian rainforest include Pygmy Elephants, Orangutans, Sumatran Rhinos and Malayan Tigers, all endangered.

 What are the local impacts of rainforest deforestation in Malaysia?